acino/jump-source/README.md

 - Quickly switch to the corresponding test file for a source file and vice versa.
 - Go to the closest index source file.
 - List all index files in the workspace.
+- Create a test file for the current source file.

 ## Features